 Although this is not mandatory, it is advisable to complete this counseling module.
 Some of the information within this module is the same as the information you will find in Entrance and Exit Counseling.
 However, Financial Awareness Counseling contains additional information that you won’t find in the other two sessions.

 Managing and repaying your students loans can get overwhelming.
 If you’re not careful, you may find yourself facing default.
-Completing this module helps you understand what your options are so you can avoid some of the common pitfalls.
+However, completing this module helps you understand what your options are so you can avoid some of the common pitfalls.